Grand Chief Stewart Phillip

 Aside from serving as a member of the PIB council for a total of 24 years, he is proud to be in his fifth three-year term as the President of the Union of BC Indian Chiefs.

 He has taken an active role in the defense of Aboriginal Title and Rights by readily offering support to Native communities in need.
 He has taken a personal approach seeing first-hand the impact of fish farms in the Broughton Archipelago, lobbying on Parliament Hill to defeat the First Nations Governance Act, standing with Elders of Treaty 8 against oil and gas development in the Peace River, burning referendum ballots with fellow chiefs in protest and has stood on the steps of the Legislature with 3000 other people united under the Title and Rights Alliance banner.

-Grand Chief Phillip has been married for twenty-seven years to his wife Joan.
-They have four grown sons, two daughters, six granddaughters and seven grandsons.
-He is currently enjoying his 24th year of sobriety.
+Grand Chief Phillip has been married for 28 years to his wife Joan.
+They have four grown sons, two daughters, seven granddaughters and seven grandsons.
+He is currently enjoying his 25th year of sobriety.
 In this regard, he is a firm believer in leading by example.